thiagoa/notes/Clojure.md

 (map (memfn exists) [(File. "foo.txt")]) ;; Works with memfn!
 ```

-Of course, avoid using Java mutable objects.
+Of course, do avoid using Java mutable objects.

 You can also do a chained call with `..`: